knola/web/content/faq.md

 ### How can I help?

 If you have more than a four hours per week to offer, join our team!
-Start by sending an email to [team@knola.co](mailto:team@knola.co) describing your skills and interests, and we'll work out an arrangement.
+Start by [contacting us](contact) with a description of your skills and interests, and we'll work out an arrangement.

-If you live in the San Francisco Bay Area, and know about a local issue needing more attention, please email a description to [team@knola.co](mailto:team@knola.co).
+If you live in the San Francisco Bay Area, and know about a local issue needing more attention, please [send us](contact) a description.
 We plan to do a trial-run of our process soon, and need to find a good idea for our initial proposal.

 Otherwise, you can register as a participant, and soon possibly help us make our first decision.
 See the question below.